Symptoms Of 8th Week In Pregnancy, Baby Development And Tips

 • Morning sickness: The increased level of hormones in the body can make you feel queasy.

-• Food aversions and cravings: Due to the hormonal fluctuations, you may develop cravings and aversion towards certain foods.
+• Food aversions and cravings: Due to the hormonal fluctuations, you may develop food cravings during pregnancy as well as aversion towards certain foods.

 • A heightened sense of smell: You’ll become more sensitive to certain smells, which can cause nausea too.